berichge/java-concurrency/README.md

 ##### CountDownLatch

-1 thread wait for multiple threads.
-Wait for N result
+1 thread wait for multiple threads result.

 ##### CyclicBarrier

 resource management across multiple threads

+The key difference is that CountDownLatch separates threads into waiters and arrivers while all threads using a CyclicBarrier perform both roles.

+With a latch, the waiters wait for the last arriving thread to arrive, but those arriving threads don't do any waiting themselves.
+With a barrier, all threads arrive and then wait for the last to arrive.

+##### Phaser

 ##### Concurrent collections